Collective Psyche: The Imaginal, Luminous Epinoia, Archetypes

 “Truth did not come into the world naked, but it came in types and images.”
 Gospel of Philip, The Other Bible

 The imaginal realm, accessible to the collective in both personal and transpersonal ways, is the land of symbols, deep imagination and archetype.
-This is the realm of human consciousness that fascinates me most, a bridge place between the mundane and the ineffable, a realm through which humans create stories, myths, adventures.
+The bridge place between the mundane and the ineffable, a realm through which humans create stories, myths, adventures, rituals, sacred iconography, deities.
 It is what permeates dreams, including this waking one.
 It’s possible, easy in fact, to get lost in this realm and become obsessed with increasingly esoteric and obscure practices, and think of it as Ultimate Truth.
 There’s nothing wrong with esoteric practices, yet one most hold them with the awareness that they are the proverbial fingers pointing at the moon, and not the moon.
 One must hold to an ethical foundation.

 Some assign the word “God” to an image in this realm; God becomes an uber-human and the Mystery is compressed into one little picture called ‘true,’ with the rest of the pictures and energies in this realm labeled ‘false,’ ‘heathen,’or ‘just your imagination’ (fantasy).